cgwweaver/house-rules/README.md

 - **a) 'London-8':** always draw 8, tuck 1 if don't mull, 2 if mull once, etc. You end up with 7/6/5, always see 8.

-- **b) Shuffle after mulliganing over:** set aside mulled hand, draw fresh one right away.
+- **b) Shuffle after mulliganing is over:** set aside mulled hand, draw fresh one right away.
 When got a hand you'll keep, then shuffle.
+Speeds things up.

 - **c) 'Simultaneous':** don't wait for opponent's mull decision to declare yours - tiny edge...